PalisadoesFoundation/talawa-api/docs/docs/auto-docs/graphql/types/User/maritalStatus/functions/maritalStatusResolver.md

 `Record`\<`string`, `never`\>

+The resolver arguments (unused)

 ### ctx

 [`GraphQLContext`](../../../../context/type-aliases/GraphQLContext.md)

+The GraphQL context containing authentication and database client

 ## Returns

 `Promise`\<`"divorced"` \| `"engaged"` \| `"married"` \| `"seperated"` \| `"single"` \| `"widowed"` \| `null`\>

+The user's marital status or null if not set

+## Throws

+With code "unauthenticated" if user is not authenticated or not found

+## Throws

+With code "unauthorized_action" if non-admin tries to access another user's data